-I'm so excited for you to try this kale pesto!
+I'm so excited for you to try this vegan kale pesto!
 It's made using a combination of kale and basil, so you still get that aromatic flavor of basil, plus the peppery flavor and benefits of kale.

 I'm a big fan of kale!
 It is definitely a super food.
 Kale contains fiber, antioxidants, vitamin C, vitamin E, and many other nutrients.
 I love adding kale into just about anything I can.
-For more kale recipes, check out this chicken and kale soup, roasted butternut squash salad, and kale and Brussels sprouts salad.
+For more kale recipes, check out this chicken and kale soup, roasted butternut squash salad, apple kale smoothie, and kale and Brussels sprouts salad.

 Why You Will Love This Recipe